 Read More: 7 Home Remedies for Glowing Skin

 Side Effects of Consuming Turmeric:

-- Higher dosage of curcumin lead to acid reflux,diarrhoea, dizziness and headaches
+- A higher dosage of curcumin leads to acid reflux, diarrhoea, dizziness and headaches.

 Ideal Dose of Turmeric:

 It is not advisable to consume more than 5 tsp of turmeric per day.

 - Turmeric can be used in cooking in a variety of dishes for colour and taste.

 - To achieve maximum health benefits, consume turmeric with black pepper, as a compound named piperine in black pepper increases the absorption of turmeric in the body.

 - Turmeric in milk also known as ‘Golden Milk ‘ or ‘Haldi Doodh’ has immense positive effects on the body.

 Disclaimer: The information included at this site is for educational purposes only and is not intended to be a substitute for medical treatment by a healthcare professional.
 Because of unique individual needs, the reader should consult their physician to determine the appropriateness of the information for the reader’s situation.